Sunken-City/CloudyCraft/ReadMe.txt

   ~ Flying: Collisions are enabled, but gravity is not.
 Can fly freely in open air.
   ~ Normal: All physics enabled.
 Walking, with running and jumping included.
 Esc - Quit the Program
-` - Open the console.
-  Console Commands:
-  ~ Enter: Run the command on the line.
-Alternatively, exit the console if
-    the command line is currently empty.

-  Note: Console was just integrated from an assignment I did last week.
-I haven't had time to make it more robust, so it's definitely fragile c:

 Debug Commands:
 B - Toggle all debug rendering
-L - Draw a debug point at current camera location
-O - Clear all debug points
+` - Opens the console.
+Currently broken in favor of work in another class.

 ================================================================================
 Known Issues:
 ================================================================================

+There may be some edge cases I haven't accounted for, specifically at the top and bottom of the world.
+You might be able to crash the game or get unexpected results whenever you manipulate blocks in that area or fly too high up or down.
+This is just something I haven't had the time to address, but I know what I need to do!

 The game's decisions on which chunks to render works well at higher framerates, but might not pick the correct ones when in debug or when the frame drops.
 As a